-In order to provide Weave Payments, we have entered into payment service provider agreements with Stripe Inc., or Stripe.
-These payment service provider agreements renew on 3 year terms, unless we provide a notice of termination prior to the end of the then current term.
+In order to provide Weave Payments, we have entered into payment service provider agreements with Stripe Inc. ("Stripe").
+These payment service provider agreements provide for terms which expire at various dates after 2028, and in some cases, renew for subsequent 12-month terms unless we provide a notice of termination prior to the end of the then current term.
 These agreements are integral to Weave Payments, and any problems with Stripe or disruption affecting its services could have an adverse effect on our reputation, results of operations and financial results.
 If Stripe were to terminate its relationship with us, we could incur substantial delays and expense in finding and integrating an alternative payment service provider into Weave Payments, and the quality and reliability of such alternative payment service provider may not be comparable.
 Any temporary or permanent disruption in our ability to offer Weave Payments, whether as a result of an interruption in Stripe's services due to technical or other issues, or due to the termination of our agreement with Stripe, would decrease our revenue and adversely affect our business.